Guidance for Adding a Mobile Dwelling to a Property in Portland

 • Determine rough cost and whether there are adequate funds to complete the site development.
 Site development work could range from $2K-$20K.

-• Obtain necessary permits for new infrastructure work (electric and plumbing trade permits)
+• Obtain necessary permits for new infrastructure work (electric and plumbing trade permits).
+This work may require a licensed electrician and plumber.

-• New fencing and landscaping work may occur during site development or once the mobile dwelling has been situated and established
+• New fencing and landscaping work may occur during site development or once the mobile dwelling has been situated and established.

-• Hook it up to water, sewer and electricity.
+• Hook it up to water, sewer, and electricity.
 Installation hookup may require a plumber and electrician, depending on how the mobile dwelling electric connection and sewer connections are done.